abdullahfarooqi/Linear-Regression-Pyhton/README.md

 # Linear-Regression-Pyhton
 Linear Regression demonstration has been provided in this project.
-Both single variable and multiple variables implementation has been provided along with dataset
+Both single variable and multiple variables implementation has been provided along with dataset.